icaoberg/libsvm/README.md

 	[0,1).
 For regression, each data point has one target value (y-axis) and one attribute (x-axis values) in [0, 1).

-	Type `make' in respective directories to build them.
+	Type `make` in respective directories to build them.

 	You need Qt library to build the Qt version.
 	(available from http://www.trolltech.com)